 Designing for reduced vision

 Human eyesight is at its peak at the age of 30.
 After the age of 40, most adults experience a rapid decline in vision.
 For most, this means age-related long-sightedness, where your arm needs an extension lead to help you read small text.
-However, as we age, we also lose some of our perception and sensitivity to colour.
+This could be corrected with laser eye surgery, like the service provided by LASIK vision center.
+However, if this wasn’t for us and we opt to age more naturally, we also lose some of our perception and sensitivity to colour.
 Consequently, coloured text on a similarly coloured background becomes much harder to read.

 There are some obvious choices here for the web developer.
 First, the size of your font needs to be at least size 12.
 Second, you need to use contrasting colours, making the background distinctly different to the text.
 Text over an image is likely a poor design choice, and text should be on a block of colour.